huyTon-IceBear/data-analysis---machine-learning/pages/analysis/driver-performance-comparison.md

 It's clear that Lewis Hamilton scored a much higher point 3333 compared to 299 of George Russell

 ### Total Point in Shared Race
-To make the comparison more accurate, let's compare the points between 2 races in the race they participate together, here is the data table:
+To make the comparison more accurate, let's compare the points betIen 2 races in the race they participate together, here is the data table:
 ```sql point_comparison
     SELECT
         hp.date,